Young Adult Mental Health & Substance Abuse Treatment Centers

 Sunday Scaries - Mobile

-7 Strategies for Coping with the Sunday Scaries
+8 Strategies for Coping with the Sunday Scaries

 If you’re finding yourself dreading Monday morning on a weekly basis, try these therapist-approved approaches for dealing with Sunday scaries anxiety.

-Make plans for Sunday evening and for Monday morning.
 To avoid falling into Sunday scaries mode, schedule a fun self-care activity in the late afternoon or early evening on Sunday—a yoga or meditation class, a run or hike, a visit to a museum, or dinner with friends.
-If possible, also add something to your Monday morning schedule that you can look forward to—like coffee with a colleague or classmate, a brainstorming or group study session, a walking meeting, or at the very least, a 15-minute break to go outside and get some fresh air.
+If possible, also add something to your Monday-morning schedule that you can look forward to—like coffee with a colleague or classmate, a brainstorming or group study session, a walking meeting, or at the very least, a 15-minute break to go outside and get some fresh air.

-Get a good night’s sleep.
-But in case you wake up in the night dreading Monday, keep a notebook beside your bed so you can write down any random to-dos or priorities that pop into your head.
+In case you wake up in the night dreading Monday, keep a notebook beside your bed so you can write down any random to-dos or priorities that pop into your head.
 Or journal about the Sunday scaries that are keeping you up.
 Writing down your fears and worries can help you get some perspective on what’s real versus what you’ve exaggerated.

-Consider what you can change.
 If your Sunday scaries anxiety is based on actual threats you face at work or in school, versus imagined threats or fear of what might happen, explore what you may be able to change in order to address the issues that are causing you stress.
 Could you talk to your supervisor or academic advisor about shifting your schedule, environment, or workload?
 Sometimes we get so used to being anxious that we forget the fact that even small changes can make a big difference to quality of life at work or in school.

-Remember why you’re there.
 What do you value and appreciate about your job or academic pursuits?
 Why did you choose this path in the first place?
 What are you learning that will help you accomplish your next goal?
 Once you’ve revisited those positives, write yourself a note or create a shorthand phrase that you can easily bring to mind when you’re feeling Sunday stress.

-Unplug over the weekend.
 Especially if you’re working remotely, you might feel tempted to stay on top of things by glancing at emails or doing a few catch-up tasks.
 But checking out entirely will help you revitalize and rebuild energy for the work week.
 You might even find that you’re looking forward to getting back to a project once you step away from it for a while.

-Limit your alcohol and drug use.
 Partying over the weekend can make Sunday scaries symptoms worse by diminishing your physical and emotional stress resilience.
-If you spend most of Sunday getting over a hangover, you’ve not only lost half your weekend, you’re also less likely to feel ready to face work or classes on Monday morning—not to mention the other negative effects of substance abuse.
+If you spend most of Sunday getting over a hangover (and the hangxiety that comes with it), you’ve lost half your weekend.
+And you’re also less likely to feel ready to face work or classes on Monday morning—not to mention the other negative effects of substance use.

-Connect with others who don’t like Mondays.
 Since so many young people struggle with dreading Monday, chances are you’ll find a few of them in your friend group.
 Maybe you can create a Sunday scaries support group that gets together to do Sunday afternoon activities or share anxiety-relieving tips.
-You could even start a Monday morning text chain filled with encouragement for each other.
+You could even start a Monday-morning text or Slack thread filled with encouragement for each other.
 Knowing that you’re not alone makes the Sunday scaries, like everything else, easier to bear.

 Are You Just Dreading Mondays?
 Or Is it an Anxiety Disorder?